 These pumpkin bars are perfectly spiced, with plenty of pumpkin puree and pumpkin spice flavor without being overpowering.
 This recipe uses a homemade mix of spices that tastes just like pumpkin spice, without having to stock up on a pre-made pumpkin spice mix.

-If you’re ready to immerse yourself in the spirit of fall, this is definitely the way to do it. 🙂 You might also like these pecan sweet potato blondies!
+If you’re ready to immerse yourself in the spirit of fall, this is definitely the way to do it. 🙂 You might also like these no bake pumpkin cheesecake bars, these pecan sweet potato blondies, or these mini apple crumb tarts!

 A few notes on the ingredients in these pumpkin cake bars: